ImmanuelHaffner/usb-multiboot/README.md

 Created a new DOS disklabel with disk identifier 0x9c4e2fab.
 ```

 We now have an empty DOS partition table.
-Now create a single partition that
+Create a single partition that spans
-spans the whole device.
+the whole device.
 After typing `n` just press *ENTER* to use the default
 options.

 ```